Going to court as a juror

-- If a juror is not asked to 'stand by' or 'challenged', they are directed to a seat in the jury box.
-(Note: Being challenged or asked to stand by is no reflection on your character or ability.)
+- If a juror is not asked to 'stand by' or 'challenged', they are sworn or affirmed as a juror and then directed to a seat in the jury box.
+(Note: being challenged or asked to stand by is no reflection on your character or ability.)

 The process is repeated until the jury is formed—usually 12 for a criminal trial and 4 for a civil trial (unless the judge empanels reserve jurors—see below).